Lay Beliefs and Culture lab

 Join the Lab

-Dr. Rivera plans to review graduate applications to begin in Fall 2026.
-Learn more about our PhD program and how to apply.
+Dr. Rivera plans to review applications from prospective graduate students interested in beginning the Ph.D. program in Fall 2027.
+Learn more about the University of Mississippi’s Experimental Psychology PhD program and how to apply.